 Term Explanation Prevent partners These are different agencies that work together to help prevent people from being drawn into terrorism.
 These agencies include: local authorities, the police, the Department for Education Prevent co-ordinators.
 Prevent partners are able to give advice to providers on how people can become radicalised, and on vulnerable individuals who may be at risk of being radicalised and whether they should be referred for further support, including being considered by Channel.
-Relevant higher education body (RHEB) This is a higher education provider that has a duty to show due regard to the need to prevent people from being drawn into terrorism under section 26(1) of the Counter- Terrorism and Security Act (2015).
+Relevant higher education body (RHEB) This is a higher education provider that has a duty to show due regard to the need to prevent people from being drawn into terrorism under section 26(1) of the Counter-Terrorism and Security Act (2015).
 Compliance with the Prevent duty is monitored by the OfS.
-Welfare The OfS uses this term to describe the systems, policies, and processes used by a provider to exercise its duty of care towards its staff and students.
-Relevant higher education bodies often use this term, as well as 'safeguarding' or 'safeguarding from radicalisation', to describe how they prevent people from being drawn into terrorism.
+Welfare The OfS uses this term to describe the systems, policies, and processes used by a provider to ensure the well-being of its students and staff, including preventing people from being drawn into terrorism.
+Relevant higher education bodies often use this term, as well as 'safeguarding' or 'safeguarding from radicalisation', to describe this.